Quantum states for a minimum-length spacetime: Quantum spacetime at a point: null states

 for $L_0$ small we definitely get \cite{PesR}

-Here, $R_{ab}$ is the (ordinary-metric) Ricci tensor at $P$ (quantities denoted without index ${(q)}$ refer to ordinary metric); ${l^a}_i$ is the (null) tangent vector at $P$ to the geodesic $i$, with the geodesics taken in spatial directions orthogonal to each other; and \cite{PesP}
+Here, $R_{ab}$ and $R \equiv g^{ab} R_{ab}$ are the (ordinary-metric) Ricci tensor and Ricci scalar at $P$ (quantities denoted without index ${(q)}$ refer to ordinary metric); ${l^a}_i$ is the (null) tangent vector at $P$ to the geodesic $i$, with the geodesics taken in spatial directions orthogonal to each other; and \cite{PesP}

 is the qmetric Ricci scalar at $P$ as probed through geodesic with tangent $l^a$ at $P$ with $L_0$ being the minimum length which characterizes the qmetric spacetime and the magnitude of high order terms taken from \cite{PesQ}; $R_{(q), \, l^a} \equiv \lim_{L_0\to 0} R_{(q), \, l^a, \, L_0}$.
 We see that, as anticipated above, the leading term does not depend on $L_0$ and the high order terms are smaller by a factor $L_0/L_R$, involving the length scale $L_R$.
 As mentioned, equation (\ref{Rq}) shows that a same entity, the qmetric Ricci scalar at $P$, happens to take different values depending on through which geodesic we look at it; and this might be interpreted \cite{PesR, PesQ} as suggesting that the qmetric spacetime at $P$ should be regarded as a superposition of spacetimes, each with its own metric, a characteristic non-classical feature.
-As repeatedly noticed, this phenomenon arises in a minimum-length $L_0 \ne 0$ description, yet persists virtually unaltered in the $L_0 \to 0$ limit, which we can read as $\hbar \to 0$ limit in case we think of $L_0$ of something proportional to Planck length.
-This non-classical structure of spacetime is thus something that, when spelled out in particular in quantum terms, is apparently not ${\cal O}(\hbar)$, i.e. it is not vanishing when assuming a vanishing $\hbar$.
+As repeatedly noticed, this phenomenon arises in a minimum-length $L_0 \ne 0$ description, yet persists virtually unaltered in the $L_0 \to 0$ limit.
+It clearly stays there when (reduced) Planck's constant $\hbar \to 0$ in case $L_0$ is something different from the Planck length $L_{Pl}$ with $L_0 \ne 0$ when $\hbar \to 0$.
+But this happens also even if we think of $L_0$ as vanishing with $\hbar$, like e.g. if it is something proportional to Planck length, $L_0 = C \, L_{Pl} = C \, \sqrt{G \hbar/c^3}$ with $C$ a constant (and $G$ and $c$ Newton's constant and speed of light in vacuum), which gives $L_0\to 0$ when $\hbar \to 0$.
+This non-classical structure of spacetime is thus something that, when spelled out in particular in quantum terms, is in any case apparently not ${\cal O}(\hbar)$, with the meaning that it is not vanishing when assuming a vanishing $\hbar$.
 It looks like having a status akin to Bell's inequalities.
 All this seems to resonate with the results \cite{BosA, BosB} and \cite{MarlettoVedral}, specifically in the description provided in \cite{RovS_2}.

 Relation (\ref{expectation_value}) exhibits the value of the classical Ricci scalar $R$ as an average over $D-1$ qmetric terms.
 One way to look at this \cite{PesR}, is to take it as suggesting reference to a $(D-1)$-dimensional quantum space (Hilbert space corresponding to $D-1$ perfectly discriminable states), with equation (\ref{expectation_value}) expressing the expectation value of the Ricci scalar, considered as a quantum observable, on the maximally mixed state.
 We try here to bring this perspective a little further.